Stage 2 on the financial wellness roadmap is financial capability.

 - using banking products and services.

-Being financially capable means you’re able to exercise money management decisions that best fit your life, able to access appropriate financial services and use them accordingly.
-You see value in actively managing your money and confident in making financial decisions.
+Being financially capable means you can make money management decisions that best fit your life.
+You’re able to access appropriate financial services and use them accordingly.
+And you see value in actively managing your money and confidence in making financial decisions.